 Personalization Tags are fully customizable tags you use to personalize campaign content.
 These tags let you add dynamic content to your email marketing campaigns, which means that your newsletter content changes depending on the campaign recipients.
 For example, you can add a subscriber's name, a forward to a friend link, a personalized unsubscribe message, and so on to your campaigns.
 You can pull content about your recipients through the use of custom fields, such as name, age, location, or any useful data to collect and use inside your campaigns.

-A. Understanding personalization tags
+A. How personalization tags work

 Hello #recipient:name#, I hope you are well!